 Though hazards sometimes present themselves unexpectedly, a person can be sufficiently equipped when they are most likely to occur.
 Besides, with the many choices in safety eyewear available, increasing the chances of a positive outcome from an accident has never been easier.

 Preventing Eye Injuries Saves Time and Money

-OSHA estimates the yearly cost of occupational eye injuries to be about $300 million, and these costs include medical expenses from doctor visits, treatments, and surgery, compensation for damage or loss sustained, and at least partial reimbursement for lost wages.
+OSHA estimates the yearly cost of occupational eye injuries to be about $300 million, including medical expenses from doctor visits, treatments, and surgery, compensation for sustained damage, and at least partial reimbursement for lost wages.
 There are often legal costs involved as well.